 - Understanding the AOTA Student Fieldwork Performance Evaluations

-- University of Minnesota OTD Minimum Technical Standards
+- UMN OTD Minimum Technical Standards

 - University of Western Ontario Preceptor Education Program: This is a free online training program for clinical educators of health professions students and is applicable to OT fieldwork.
 Registration is required.